top of page

 2. Shut Off the Water Lines

-Close both the cold and hot water valves going into the unit.
+Close the cold and hot water valves going into the unit.

 3. Hook Up Your Flush Kit